A timeline of The Flash movie's not-so-fast road to the big screen

 For such a fast superhero, the Flash sure is taking his time making it to the big screen.

-Last October, Variety reported that production on the long-gestating solo outing for the DC superhero had once again been delayed, with the likely release date looking to be in 2021.
+Last October, Variety reported that production on the long-gestating solo outing for the DC superhero had once again been delayed.
 It marked the latest setback for the movie, which has struggled to find a script, director, and release since being announced five years ago.
+But the project refuses to die, and WB has now announced a new release date of July 2, 2022 for The Flash.

 EW knows that timelines can get tricky in the superhero world, so we compiled a complete rundown of the bumpy road for The Flash.